finerbrighterlighter/myanmar_covid19/README.md

   * the change from the linear assumption to the sigmoid curve, <br>
   * before and after passing the inflection point, <br>
   * the growth rate and the decay rates will be observed.

-# Disclaimer

-This currently is a proof of concept.<br>
-Myanmar Government and Ministry of Health and Sports do not provide a complete and open dataset. <br>
-Although in confirmation of COVID19 in Myanmar, Ministry of Health and Sports make announcement on their facebook page at 20:00, with minimum data and travel history, albeit not enough. <br>
-Here is an [awesome collection](https://github.com/nyanlynntherazi/awesome-myanmar-covid19-resources) of resources, that are made by a bunch of volunteers, tech enthusiastics and non government entities.

 ## Total Cases